 We often receive calls from people that have become physically dependent..
 They are often wondering how to get off oxycodone comfortable and safely.
 In order to identify the right Oxycodone Detox, one needs to understand what the drug is and how it works.

 Oxycodone is an opiate (narcotic) medication available by prescription and used to treat moderate to severe pain.
-It can be habit forming and is the main ingredient included in the powerful drugs OxyContin and Percocet.
-It should be noted that oxycodone can be taken safely.
-However, regular use can lead to development of a tolerance.
+It can be habit-forming and is the main ingredient included in OxyContin and Percocet.
+It should challenge that is possible to take oxycodone safely, however, regular use of the drug can lead to the development of tolerance.
 Tolerance occurs when the body becomes used to the drug and no longer responds to effects at prescribed levels.
-This can lead to the need to take more and more of the drug, in an effort to achieve pain relief.
-A physical dependence is evident if withdrawal symptoms develop once oxycodone use is stopped.

 - strong drug cravings

 - severe agitation